 Coordination across government levels

 The 2011 Education Reform Act introduced a county school system, emulating the Monrovia Consolidated School System.
-A County School Board for each county was also established to facilitate, monitor and oversee the operation of all schools, and ensure the implementation of education programmes.
-District School Boards have been established within each County Consolidated School System, which have direct supervision of schools.
+A County School Board for each county was also established to facilitate, monitor and oversee the operation of all schools and ensure the implementation of education programmes.
+District school boards have been established within each county consolidated school system, each of which has direct supervision of schools.

-School management was outsourced to private entities through the Partnership Schools for Liberia (PSL) programme between 2016 and 2019.
+School management was outsourced to private entities through the PSL programme between 2016 and 2019.
 Multiple non-state actors have been contracted to run public primary and pre-primary schools and receive funding on a per-pupil basis for the daily management of the schools.
-PSL schools are public schools.
-With reference to inclusion in access to PSL schools, the evaluation report on the programme has not reveled any statistically relevant difference between the proportion of students with disabilities in PSL schools and control schools.
+PSL schools are public.
+With reference to inclusion in access to PSL schools, the evaluation report on the programme has not revealed any statistically relevant difference between the proportion of students with disabilities in PSL schools and and that in control schools.

-Building child-friendly school infrastructure, especially in disadvantaged areas is part of the Education Sector Plan 2017-2021.
+Building child-friendly school infrastructure, especially in disadvantaged areas, is part of the 2017–21 education sector plan.

 The review of the current curriculum includes special education, school health (including comprehensive sexuality education and infectious diseases), alternative education and gender experts.

 The Bureau for Teacher Education under the Ministry of Education oversees pre-service and in-service teacher training.
-The 2011 Education Reform Act establishes minimum qualification level, teacher recruitment and licensing.
-In 2014, the Ministry developed the Code of Conduct for Teachers and School Administrators to set standards and regulate misconduct and in 2015; it designed the Educator Management Policy to reform the entire sector.
+The 2011 Education Reform Act establishes a minimum qualification level, teacher recruitment and licensing.
+In 2014, the ministry developed the Code of Conduct for Teachers and School Administrators to set standards and regulate misconduct, and in 2015 it designed the Educator Management Policy to reform the entire sector.

-As pointed out in the Education Sector Plan, teachers are often not qualified, in particular to teach students with disabilities.
+As pointed out in the 2017–21 education sector plan, teachers are often not qualified, in particular to teach students with disabilities.
 At the same time, teachers do not have access to in-service training opportunities.
-Specific interventions have been conducted to address the country’s shortages of qualified teachers.
+Specific interventions have been conducted to address the country’s shortage of qualified teachers.
 The Liberia Teacher Training Program II, for instance, implemented by FHI 360, developed capacities to train current and future teachers.
 It has strengthened the capacity of the Ministry of Education, district offices and the Rural Teacher Training Institute, developed learning materials and curriculum standards, and designed a plan to encourage women to enter the teaching profession.

-Developing an Educator Management Policy is one of the priorities for teacher education in the Education Sector Plan 2017-2021.
+Developing an educator management policy is one of the priorities for teacher education in the 2017–21 education sector plan.
 The objective is to develop and pilot a strategy to encourage teachers moving to remote areas, for example through location allowances.
-The Education Sector Plan also calls for making in-service training mandatory and for a review of the existing in-service training modules, including school health and special education for teachers of primary schools.
+The plan also calls for making in-service training mandatory and for a review of the existing in-service training modules, including school health and special education for teachers of primary schools.
 Within the PSL programme, private contractors are allowed to impart teacher training.

 Liberia does not publish a regular education monitoring report.

-The Education Sector Plan 2017-2021 aims to revise the school census and to identify new indicators, for example, to monitor children and young people with disabilities.
-Currently, school census data on special education only includes physical disability and has been reported of not being reliable.
+The 2017–21 education sector plan aims to revise the school census and to identify new indicators, for example to monitor children and young people with disabilities.
+Currently, school census data on special education includes only physical disability and has been reported not to be reliable.